-New York is in the process of getting its first new subway stop in 22 years.
+New York is in the process of getting its first new subway stop since 1989.
 Who decides where new subway stops go?
 And which comes first—the subway or the people?
 CUP worked with students in the College Now program at New Design High School to investigate who decides where new subway lines are placed.

 To find out how transportation decisions get made, the crew interviewed city planners, the MTA, transportation policy experts, and lobbyists.
 They jammed at the Javits Center, followed the financing, and scoped construction sites to find out who really decides where new transportation goes.